stacs-srg/valipop/record_classification/src/site/markdown/cli/usage.md

     classli init -f

-Alternatively, the _force_ can be set using its log name:
+Alternatively, the _force_ can be set using its long name:

     classli init --force